MyconPL/MyconPL/README.md

 # Hi!

 I'm currently learning full-stack development, focusing on .NET 8.0 for backend and React with TypeScript for frontend.
-In my free time, I like experimenting with C++ and Kotlin.
+Experimenting with C++ and Kotlin.

 ## 🔧 Tech Stack